Healthlines/Healthlines-Applications/README.md

 These materials have been developed using certain ‘Living Life to the Full’ materials which are licensed from [Five Areas Limited](http://www.fiveareas.com/).
 More information on the full range of  Living Life to the Full materials can be found [here](http://www.fiveareas.com/).

 #CVD Content
 All code relating to CVD call handling protocals are not part of this repository.
-'For further information about the content of the CVD software, please contact [Prof Hayden Bosworth](hayden.bosworth@duke.edu) at Duke University.
+'For further information about the content of the CVD software, please contact Prof Hayden Bosworth at Duke University at hayden.bosworth@duke.edu.

 #Healthlines Applications